How to Make Valentine's Day Cards with Heart String Art — Easy Step-by-Step Guide

 9. 9

-When you reach a point where you can't easily connect to another dot, tie off the floss securely on the back of the card with a knot.
+When you reach a point where the floss is too short to comfortably connect to another dot, or you wish to change colors, it's time to secure the current thread.
+Carefully tie off the floss on the *back* of the card with a secure knot, ensuring it's snug against the cardstock without causing damage.

 10. 10